I look for Shibumi in my practice. An old concept, it’s hard to define. “Elegant simplicity” may say it best.

 It can be found in many things —

 A space that’s highly functional, equally artful, but not showy.
-That sculpture you keep staring at.
+A sculpture you keep staring at.
 A music hall with pleasing acoustics.
-The resonance of a story striking the right chord.
-A thorny situation resolved adroitly.
+The resonance of a story striking just the right chord.
+Or a thorny situation resolved adroitly.

 From Trevanian‘s novel, Shibumi: “Shibumi has to do with great refinement underlying commonplace appearances.
 It is a statement so correct it does not have to be bold, so poignant it does not have to be pretty, so true it does not have to be real.
 Shibumi is understanding, rather than knowledge.
 One does not achieve it; one discovers it.”